A Bankruptcy Story Of A European Importer

 Everything looked good so far, so this deal should have come to a happy end, right?

-Unfortunately, during the selling process in Germany, one official of consumer product quality surveillance, disguised as consumers, bought the apron and tested the quality in a lab.
+Unfortunately, during the selling process in Germany, one official of consumer product quality surveillance, disguised as a consumer, bought the apron and tested the quality in a lab.

 This was only a routine random quality inspection.